Skip main navigation

 --include "*.xml"

 Critical mistake I made: initially set Cache-Control to 1 year on HTML files.
 When we found broken links, CloudFront cached the 404 pages for a year.
-Had to invalidate 15,000 objects costing $75.
+The resulting wide-scale invalidation racked up real charges.

 The correct approach: long cache for static assets (images, CSS, JS), short cache for HTML.